-Becoming an art teacher in a primary or secondary school is a natural fit for someone with a master’s degree in art education.
+Becoming an art teacher in an elementary, middle, or high school is a natural fit for someone with a master’s degree in art education.
 Art educators help students learn to foster creativity and understand the world around them by teaching a wide variety of skills, including art making, art history, art criticism, and cultural understanding.

 Studies show that students benefit academically from art classes in a multitude of ways.
 Engaging in art encourages children to use their imagination and ask questions.
-Some research has also found that art has a positive impact on students’ emotional and social wellbeing.
+Some research has also found that art has a positive impact on students’ ability to develop social and emotional learning skills.

 Art teachers develop curriculum in their schools, with a focus on success for all students.
 Some typical tasks art teachers engage in, include planning and delivering lessons, talking about art, and using a variety of materials like watercolors, oils, pencils, canvas and paper to make art while focusing on state or national art education standards.
 Being an art teacher is an occupation where the focus is helping students explore creativity as they learn.

 |Position||Median annual salary||Job growth|